 The jobs which were supported with the loans in the Nevada are more than 525,000.
 Records show an excessive of 42,000 businesses in the Silver State receiving aid from the government loans.
 With that being said, nationally the government loans have supported some 51 million jobs.
 This makes for some $521 million federal government loans issued under the PPP program.

 The loans received by Nevada’s businesses which were above $150,000 were presented as an estimate.
 In other words, more than 5,500 businesses in the state received federal loans in the range of $1.96 billion and $4.75 billion.
-Furthermore, some 36,000 businesses received loans under the same PPP program but in amount less than $150,000.
+Furthermore, some 36,000 businesses received loans under the same PPP program but in an amount less than $150,000.
 Those businesses received federal loans of some $1.2 billion.
 Here it’s important to mention that out of the $4.9 billion loans issued under the PPP program, the disclosed numbers by CBA reflected only 15%, says the Washington Post.
-With that being said, no details were released for the loans of businesses and contactors with amounts under $150,000.
+With that being said, no details were released for the loans of businesses and contractors with amounts under $150,000.